 - If you prefer a browned meatball, you can brown the meatballs in evoo at this time (see instructions in notes section below – we only do this if we have the time).

 - Place turkey balls (or burgers) on parchment paper and cook in the oven for 17-20 minutes, until no longer pink in the center.
 Serve.

-To brown meatballs/ burgers: Preheat a pan over medium-heat and add EVOO.
-Brown turkey balls approximately 1 minute on each side.
+To brown meatballs/ burgers: If you prefer your meatballs browned, preheat a pan over medium-heat and add EVOO.
+Brown turkey balls for approximately 1 minute on each side.
 Place turkey balls on parchment paper and cook in the oven for 17-20 minutes, until no longer pink in the center.
 Serve.